 BMW currently has some of the best lease deals in the business and we see it continuing through 2016.
 Deals are being offered across the entire BMW model line of over 50 models and styles, so regardless of the price range or style that customers want, they should be able to get a good deal.

 Mercedes also is offering a number of outstanding lease deals on selected models and styles.
 Leasing is very popular among luxury car drivers.
 It’s a great way to preserve cash and still drive a high-end car.
 Mercedes’ deals change often — month to month.
 Good deals this month may not be offered next month.
 Special $99/month leases are available (at time of this writing) on the company’s Smart brand.

 Honda has traditionally offered great lease incentives and will continue to do so throughout 2016, although the number of models and styles will be limited and will vary from month to month.
 Look for especially good deals on the Honda Civic, Honda Accord, and Honda Pilot, and occasionally on the popular Honda Odyssey minivan.
 Many of Honda’s special leases are available with $0 due at signing, which includes no first-month’s payment.
 The company’s Acura brand also has vehicles with $0 down lease deals.

-Toyota typically offers a number of good incentive lease deals each month, as well as rebates and 0% APR on many of it’s models, which should continue during 2016.
+Toyota typically offers a number of good incentive lease deals each month, as well as rebates and 0% APR on many of it’s models, which should continue during this year.
 Especially good deals are available on leftover 2015 models, if you can find them.
 Toyota’s deals can vary by the region of the country due to the way it splits it distributorships and finance companies.

 Nissan nearly always has a good combination of incentives, including special leases, across its product line, including its Infiniti luxury brand.
 Cash-back rebates and bonuses have been very attractive and there have been some especially excellent promotional leases offered in recent months.